-- He is the lowest paid CEO’s in the USA with $81,840.
-He has acquired Zappos at $1.2 billion and the most famous acquisition The Washington Post for $250 million in 2013.
+- He has acquired Zappos at $1.2 billion and the most famous acquisition The Washington Post for $250 million in 2013.

 - He forbids travel by the helicopter after his near death experience.
 PowerPoint presentations are a big no-no for Jeff to emphasize creativity and critical thinking over the stats.